Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 android:fitsSystemWindows="true">

-As you can see, our side menu consists of two parts, the first one is the DrawerLayout, it is nothing more than a container and not only this, it is the Top of the containers, which means that it cannot be contained by any other element but it has to be at the top of our sight; Here is what the content of our view is like buttons, images and of course our side menu, which is defined by the NavigationView.
+As you can see, our side menu consists of two parts, the first of which is the DrawerLayout is nothing more than a container and not only this, it is the Top of the containers, which means that it cannot be contained by any other element but must be at the top of our view; here is what is the content of our view such as buttons, images and of course our side menu, which is defined by theNavigationView.

-So in summary, we have a container called Drawer Layout and a menu that is contained within it with the Navigation View.
+So in summary, we have a container called Drawer Layout and a menu that is contained within it with Navigation View.

-If we analyze the previous code, you will see that there are some important properties; among them is android:fitsSystemWindows set to true; this property allows the sliding of our side menu to be carried out correctly and not conflict with any other system component such as the status bar.
+If we analyze the previous code, you will see that there are some important properties; among them is android:fitsSystemWindows set to true; this property allows the sliding of our side menu to be carried out correctly and not to conflict with any other system component such as the status bar.

 Also in our Navigation View we are defining a menu, or rather, a reference to our menu, which looks like this: